 The Power of God for Salvation (Romans 1:16-17)

 As I contemplate writing this article, I have to admit that I am intimidated.
 Just reading Bible commentaries confirms I cannot explain or expound on these verses nearly as well as previous writers.
 Is it possible that I could plumb some new spiritual depth about these crucial verses in this great theological letter to the Romans?
 Not likely.
 But each Christian has a testimony of “the power of God for salvation” and that testimony is to be shared.
-The opening verses of the first chapter of Romans are saturated with gospel and faith; it also talks about Paul’s eagerness to do his mission of spreading this gospel to all people no matter what their background or station in life.
+The opening verses of the first chapter of Romans are saturated with gospel and faith.
+Paul writes about his eagerness to do his mission of spreading this gospel to all people, no matter their background or station in life.

-When I read these verses that I memorized decades ago as a high school student, I realize that the confidence Paul has I far too often don’t live.
+When I read these verses that I memorized decades ago as a high school student, I realize that the confidence Paul has, I far too often don’t.
 Why?
 Because I’m too consumed with what people will think if I speak up.
-Being an introvert it is hard for me to speak in situations that seem uncomfortable or intimidating.
-This ‘fear of man’ will often rivet my eyes on myself rather than where the focus should be.
+Being an introvert, it's hard for me to speak in situations that seem uncomfortable or intimidating.
+This "fear of man" often rivets my eyes on myself, rather than where the focus should be.

-But when I truly think about the gospel, that it is “the power of God for salvation for everyone who believes,” how can I keep silent?
+But when I think about the gospel, that it is “the power of God for salvation for everyone who believes,” how can I keep silent?
 Do I love others?
 Then I cannot keep the gospel to myself.
 Do I desire their salvation?
 Then I must speak.
 Do I truly believe that God has revealed this marvelous plan of salvation and that it is open to everyone?
-Then I should have the same confidence that Paul has.
-As he wrote to his mentee Timothy: “Therefore do not be ashamed of the testimony about our Lord…” (2 Timothy 1:8) and “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth” (2 Timothy 2:15).
+Then I should have the same confidence Paul had and encouraged in others.
+He wrote to his protege, Timothy, “Therefore do not be ashamed of the testimony about our Lord…” (2 Timothy 1:8), and “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth” (2 Timothy 2:15).

 Read more of Romans.
 What are the implications of the gospel in your life and the lives of others?

-Think about those that you will come in contact with today.
+Think about those you'll come in contact with today.
 Do they know the Savior?
 Do they know that you do?